 “In the race to start the world’s first driving business without human drivers, everyone is chasing Alphabet Inc.’s Waymo,” the authors of the Bloomberg article rightfully stated.
 Another good question might be what does Zoox have to work its way up the autonomous vehicles ladder?

-To understand Zoox, you have to learn about Tim Kentley-Klay, the Australian dreamer who quit his designer job to launch his startup.
-In 2013, he had the ambitious idea to design, manufacture, and operate a fleet of driverless taxis that users could request through an app on their smartphones.
+To understand Zoox, you have to learn about Tim Kentley-Klay, the Australian dreamer.
+He quit his designer job and decided to launch his startup.
+In 2013, he had the ambitious idea to design, manufacture, and operate a fleet of driverless taxis.
+Users could request a ride through an app on their smartphones.
 No pedals, no steering wheels, only room to comfortably seat passengers.

 At that time, the only thing Kentley-Klay was lacking was an engineering degree to make his idea come to life.
 This is when Jesse Levinson came to Zoox as the Co-Founder and CTO.
 With his background in computer science and his Ph.D. from Stanford – where he studied under Sebastian Thrun who happens to be the first director of Google’s self-driving car program – he completed the leading team.

 From there, Kentley-Klay and Levinson started to surround themselves with highly competent developers and engineers.
 Indeed, their 400 employees were carefully selected among the brightest minds in the industry.
 Zoox’s squad is made up of self-driving car experts from Google, Tesla, Apple, etc. It takes the best of the best for a robo-taxi to become a reality.

 Reading about the hiring of Tesla geniuses made me wonder for a second whether or not Kentley-Klay’s plan was also to make his robo-vehicle electric.
 It can’t be just for their self-driving knowledge, can it?
 After all, I did remember reading on the startup’s LinkedIn profile Zoox’s will to: